subvertnormality/mosaic/README.md

 Most _Mosaic_ functions are described by tooltips that appear at the bottom of the Norns screen when activated.
 If you're not sure what a button does, try pressing it and watching out for the tooltip.

-#### Sequencer Start and Stop

-To start the sequencer, press the global menu button of the currently selected page — the illuminated button — in the navigation section.

-To stop the sequencer, hold down the global menu button of the currently selected page for around a second.
-You can shift press (hold K3) the global menu button of the currently selected page to stop the sequencer immediately.

 #### MIDI Panic

-Should your MIDI output devices become unresponsive, you can clear all MIDI-on events by holding down the navigation button of the currently selected page while pressing a non-selected navigation button.
+Should your MIDI output devices become unresponsive, you can clear all MIDI-on events by holding down the navigation button of a non-selected page.
 This action will send a stop signal to all devices, on all channels, for all notes.

 ### Sound Design